Jarmos-san/neovimulus/README.md

 image from the registry, see how things work out & delete the container (_and the image_) after you're done!

+**NOTE**: As of the recent commit, the project's `Dockerfile` downloads a pinned version of Neovim v0.7.2 to ensure maximum stability.
+At its current stage, there's no guranteed the project will work well with Neovim v.0.8.
+So, if you're willing to make the jump, please do so at your own discretion.

 ## 🦮 How to Use the Project

 The project is easy to use but before you get started using the project, there